jh3y/shooting-stars/README.md

 * `id: string` - the ID of the canvas element to be used.
 * `particleLife: int` - the lifespan of each star in frames.
 * `amount: int` - the amount of stars to be rendered on the canvas.
+* `resizePoll: int` - the amount of ms for canvas to debounce resizing on viewport resize.
 * `star: obj` - defines characteristics of stars that are rendered.
     * `size: obj` - defines the upper and lower bound size of the star in pixels.
       * `upper: int` - defines the upper bound size.